Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Strategy

 4. Always maintain a current target.
 Update your "if I die tonight, I shoot ___" answer every single round.
 Don't wait until the GM asks for your shot to start evaluating.
-Keep a running best-guess for the most likely Mafioso, and refine it with every new piece of information.
+Keep a running best-guess for the most likely Werewolf, and refine it with every new piece of information.
 The worst thing is dying without a plan.

 What to Say: Example Speeches

 Last words — taking your shot after being voted out: "Fine.
 You've made your decision.
 I think it's wrong, but there's nothing I can do about that now.
 What I can do is use everything I've learned.
-Player 7 has deflected every accusation, voted to protect two confirmed Mafia members, and never made a single useful contribution.
+Player 7 has deflected every accusation, voted to protect two confirmed Werewolves, and never made a single useful contribution.
 My shot goes to Player 7."

-Hinting at the role to deter a mislynch: "I'm not worried about dying.
+Hinting at the role to deter a misvote: "I'm not worried about dying.
 I want the table to understand that.
 I've been accused twice and defended myself because I have strong reads and I'm not finished sharing them.
 If something happens to me, day or night, it won't be a clean win for the other side."

 Defending yourself to buy more information-gathering time: "Voting me out right now is a waste.
-There are two Mafia left and I've been right about Player 6 since Day 2.
+There are two Werewolves left and I've been right about Player 6 since Day 2.
 Can anyone accusing me say the same?
 Give me one more day.
 One more round of discussion.
 You'll get more value from me alive."

 Common Mistakes

 Forgetting to update your target list.
 The right shot on Day 3 might be the wrong shot on Day 5.
 New information reshapes everything.
-If you've been locked on Player 8 for three rounds without reconsidering, you might miss that Player 8 was cleared by the Sheriff yesterday.
+If you've been locked on Player 8 for three rounds without reconsidering, you might miss that Player 8 was cleared by the Seer yesterday.
 Stay current, every round.

 How This Role Interacts With Others